spatie/period/README.md

 ### `intersect(Period $intersection): static`

-Intersect all periods within a collection with a given period.
-The result is a new collection with, per period in the original collection, the overlap with the intersection period.
+Intersects given period with every period within a collection.
+The result is a new collection of overlapping periods between given period and every period in the collection.
 When there's no overlap, the original period is discarded.

 ![](./docs/img/collection-intersect.png)